The-Valley-Discord/blimp/CONTRIBUTING.md

 ### 3. Initial Setup

-1. Switch over into the directory you cloned BLIMP into and spin up a development shell using either `nix-shell` or `poetry shell`, depending on what you installed earlier.
+1. Switch over into the directory you cloned BLIMP into and spin up a development shell using `nix-shell`.
 This might take a while, so grab yourself a cup of tea.
 2. Open the file `blimp.cfg.example` with your text editor and update at the very least the value of `discord.token` with the bot token you got from Discord.
 Without this, your bot won't be able to log in.
 You might also want to change other values.
 Save the file as `blimp.cfg` in the same folder.